rstropek/htl-2023-24-5th/samples/2024-03-screws/readme.md

 - The program must calculate the price of each order item and display it in the list.
 Round the price to two decimal places.
 - The program must calculate the total price of all order items and display it.
 The total price is the sum of all _rounded_ prices.

 Implement a view model that contains the specified business logic.
-Use data binding (including command binding) to connect the view model to the XAML view.
+Use data binding to connect the view model to the XAML view.
+Use command bindings for buttons.

 Tips:

 - Use the [`DelegateCommand`](https://github.com/rstropek/htl-2023-24-5th/blob/main/samples/9050-product-hierarchy/solution/ProductHierarchy/DelegateCommand.cs) as discussed in the last lecture.
 - If you struggle, take a look at the [view model from the last lecture](https://github.com/rstropek/htl-2023-24-5th/blob/main/samples/9050-product-hierarchy/solution/ProductHierarchy/MainWindowViewModel.cs).
+- If you want to conditionally display UI elements, remember the [`BooleanToVisibilityConverter` class](https://learn.microsoft.com/en-us/dotnet/api/system.windows.controls.booleantovisibilityconverter) that we discussed in one of the WPF lectures.
-- As a first step, store the data only in-memory.
+- As a first step, store the data _only in-memory_.
 Database access is done in the next step.

 ### Part 3: Database Access